KartikeyRaghav/opulent/README.md

 - Flutter - For cross platform UI development using the same code.
   Different add-on like cupertino_icons, iconsax, etc have been used for better UI.
+- Firebase - Firebase has been used to provide auth functionality(Not yet completed) and to fetch data from the firebase to the app in future.

 ## Folder Structure